kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay.accounts.md

 ```javascript
 caver.klay.accounts.encrypt(encryptTarget, password [, options])
 ```
-Encrypts an account to the Klaytn keystore standard.
+Encrypts an account to the Kaia keystore standard.
 For more information, please refer to [KIP-3](https://kips.klaytn.foundation/KIPs/kip-3).

 **NOTE** Since caver-js [v1.2.0](https://www.npmjs.com/package/caver-js/v/1.2.0), `caver.klay.accounts.encrypt` encrypts using the keystore v4 standard to encrypt various AccountKey types (AccountKeyPublic, AccountKeyMultiSig, AccountKeyRoleBased).
 If you want to encrypt an account using keystore v3, please use [caver.klay.accounts.encryptV3](#encryptv3).